blund/blur/README.md

 ```
 If we now call the function, `add_const(5)`, we now get the result `7`!

 By combining stencils in continuation-passing style, we are able to craft efficient machine code for programs from these granular stenils.
-This is the beautfy of copy-and-patch compilation!
+This is the beauty of copy-and-patch compilation!